 - The execution of the OOPS program is slower than procedural programming

 - It cannot be used to solve every kind of problem.

 How Class and Objects are related to OOPS?

 Before we tell you how class and object used along with OOPS let’s have a look at the definition of each one.

 A class is a blueprint which contains all the instruction related to an object, a class has no existence in the program until its object gets created.
 The class also determines all the properties of an object no matter how many objects of a class get created all of them will have the same properties.

-When we want to bring the class in existence we create an object of that class, we can say that an object is a soul of class, and there could be more than one object of a class.
-With the help of an object, we can access all the instruction of the class.
+When we want to bring the class into existence we create an object of that class, we can say that an object is a soul of class, and there could be more than one object of a class.
+With the help of an object, we can access all the instructions of the class.

 Class and Object Example using Python